Peine forte et dure

-Peine forte et dure (Law French for "hard and forceful punishment") was a method of torture formerly used in the common law legal system, in which a defendant who refused to plead ("stood mute") would be subjected to having heavier and heavier stones placed upon his or her chest until a plea was entered, or death resulted.
+Peine forte et dure (Law French for "hard and forceful punishment") was a method of torture formerly used in the common law legal system, in which a defendant who refused to plead ("stood mute") would be subjected to having heavier and heavier stones placed upon their chest until a plea was entered, or death resulted.

 Many defendants charged with capital offences would refuse to plead in order to avoid forfeiture of property.
-If the defendant pleaded either guilty or not guilty and was executed, their heirs would inherit nothing, their property escheating to the State.
+If the defendant pleaded either guilty or not guilty and was executed, their heirs would inherit nothing, their property escheating to the state.
 If they refused to plead their heirs would inherit their estate, even if they died in the process.

 Legal background

-The common law courts originally took a very limited view of their own jurisdiction.
-They considered themselves to lack jurisdiction over a defendant until he had voluntarily submitted to it by entering a plea seeking judgment from the court.
+At the beginning of the thirteenth century, criminal cases in England could be tried either by ordeal or by judicial combat.
+Priests were involved in trials by ordeal, e.g. in heating the iron which the accused had to hold (and possibly letting it cool before the accused had to seize it).
+In 1215 the Fourth Lateran Council forbade clergy from participating in ordeals.
+The problem which this created for the legal system was solved by allowing the accused to submit to trial by jury as an alternative to trial by battle (which was not available for women or those accused by the community).
+But as trial by combat remained a (theoretical) option, the accused could not be forced into a jury trial; he had to submit to it voluntarily by entering a plea seeking judgment from the court; otherwise he was remanded back to prison.

 Obviously, a criminal justice system that could punish only those who had volunteered for possible punishment was unworkable; a means was needed to coerce them into entering a plea.
 Alternatively, individuals were frequently tried under Admiralty law, as observed by Henry de Bracton.

-The "Standing Mute Act 1275", part of Statute of Westminster of 1275 of Edward I of England, states:
+The "Standing Mute Act 1275" (3 Edw.
+1 c.
+12; unofficial short title derived from its subject matter as listed by the Chronological Table of the Statutes), part of the 1275 Statute of Westminster passed by Edward I, sought to resolve this problem:

-It appears to have initially meant imprisonment under harsh conditions:
+The words of the statute – prison forte et dure – meant a harsh regime and a meagre diet:

-By the reign of Elizabeth I it took the form of "pressing" the accused with weights.
+By the 1300s the words of the statute had been corrupted to peine forte et dure.
+This took the form of "pressing" the accused with weights.
 The procedure was recorded by a 15th-century witness as follows:

 "Pressing to death" might take several days, and not necessarily with a continued increase in the load.
-The Frenchman Guy Miege, who from 1668 taught languages in London, says the following about the English practice:
+The Frenchman Guy Miege, who from 1668 taught languages in London, wrote the following about the English practice: